Quantum diamond microscopy with optimized magnetic field sensitivity and sub-ms temporal resolution: Introduction

 \section{Introduction}

-A nitrogen-vacancy (NV) center in diamond is an atomic defect, in which magnetic sensitivity is in the range of several microtesla with the nanometer spatial resolution at room temperature ~\cite{tay08,maz08}.
-The magnetic field sensitivity even reaches below 1 pT/Hz$^{0.5}$ by adopting NV ensembles at the cost of the spatial resolution ~\cite{bar16,wol15,fes20,zha21c}.
+A nitrogen-vacancy (NV) center in diamond is an atomic defect in which magnetic sensitivity is in the range of several microtesla with the nanometer spatial resolution at room temperature ~\cite{tay08,maz08}.
+The magnetic field sensitivity even reaches below 1 pT/Hz$^{0.5}$ by adopting NV ensembles at the cost of the spatial resolution ~\cite{bar16,fes20,zha21c}.
 Various techniques such as high-density NV centers ~\cite{bar16}, improved readout fidelity ~\cite{wol15, cle15, dum13}, and flux concentrators~\cite{fes20, zha21c} have been implemented to improve sensitivity.
-These techniques have contributed to the detection of bio-magnetic fields from neurons, mammalian muscles, and a heart using NV ensembles ~\cite{bar16, web21a, ara21}.
+These techniques have contributed to the detection of bio-magnetic fields from neurons, mammalian muscles, and a heart using NV ensembles ~\cite{bar16, web21a, ara22}.
 However, these measurements exhibit millimeter-scale spatial resolutions, which may limit the visualization of functional activity in neural networks ~\cite{hal12, kar18, kar21}.
 A widefield NV microscope based on the frequency shift of optically detected magnetic resonance (ODMR) can be an alternative method for detecting magnetic field distributions at a micrometer-scale spatial resolution ~\cite{ste10, sim16, gle15, sch21}.
 Currently, density distribution in graphene, magnetic field arising from an integrated circuit, a 2-D magnet, geological samples, and living cells were imaged at sub- or several-micrometer spatial resolutions ~\cite{tet17, tur20, bro20, gle17, sag13}.
 However, the widefield NV microscopes based on the ODMR frequency shift may have difficulties in detecting several tens of nanotesla, which corresponds to several hundreds of Hz in the frequency shift.
-This can be addressed using lock-in-based NV magnetometry ~\cite{sch11}.
+This can be addressed using lock-in-based NV magnetometry ~\cite{sch11}. {A lock-in camera can have a lower noise level than that of conventional CCD(charge-coupled device) or sCMOS(scientific complementary metal oxide semiconductor) cameras when detecting low-frequency signals such as from near dc to 1000 Hz.
+By modulating the low-frequency signals and then filtering them with a narrow bandwidth, lock-in detection can bypass $1/f$ noise in the signals.}